Victoria, Princess Royal: Franco-Prussian War

 On 19 July 1870 the Franco-Prussian War began, and it would lead to the fall of the Second French Empire.
 As in previous conflicts against Denmark and Austria, Frederick participated actively in the fight against the French.
 At the head of the 3rd German army, he had a decisive role in the battles of Wissembourg (4 August 1870) and Wörth (6 August 1870), and also had a notorious role in the Battle of Sedan (1 September 1870) during the Siege of Paris.
 Jealous of the military success of the heir to the throne, Bismarck tried to undermine his prestige.
 The chancellor used the late arrival of the Third German Army to Paris to accuse the crown prince of trying to protect France under pressure from his mother and his wife.
 During an official dinner, Bismarck accused the queen and Victoria of being ardently francophile, an incident that was soon known by the newspapers.

 Victoria's commitment to the wounded soldiers had no impact in the German press.
 In Hamburg, she had built a military hospital, running it regardless of costs, in addition to visiting the war-wounded soldiers in Wiesbaden, Biberach, Bingen, Bingerbrück, Rüdesheim and Mainz.
 However, Victoria was accused of performing tasks normally attributed to the queen, prompting the wrath of her in-laws.
 Finally, William I ordered her to stop that "theater of charity" and return to Berlin to represent the royal family.

 German Crown Princess

 Proclamation of the German Empire

 Proclamation of the German Empire by Anton von Werner, 1885.
 Bismarck is at the center dressed in white.
 The crown prince is behind his father.

-On 18 January 1871 (the anniversary of the accession of the Hohenzollern dynasty to the royalty in 1701), the princes of the North German Confederation and those of South Germany (Bavaria, Baden, Württemberg and Hesse-Darmstadt) proclaimed Wilhelm I as hereditary German Emperor in the Hall of Mirrors at the Palace of Versailles.
+On 18 January 1871, the princes of the North German Confederation and those of South Germany (Bavaria, Baden, Württemberg and Hesse-Darmstadt) proclaimed Wilhelm I as hereditary German Emperor in the Hall of Mirrors at the Palace of Versailles.
 Then they symbolically united their states within a new German Empire.
 Frederick and Victoria became German crown prince and crown princess, and Otto von Bismarck was appointed imperial chancellor.

 Subsequently, the Catholic states of South Germany that were previously bound to Prussia by a Zollverein (Customs Union), were officially incorporated into Unified Germany by the treaties of Versailles (26 February 1871) and Frankfurt (10 May 1871).